Morphew Hearing: More Details Shared About Alleged Tranquilizer Dart In Suzanne Morphew Disappearance

 CHAFFEE COUNTY, Colo.
 (CBS4) – Prior to his arrest for the murder of his wife, Barry Morphew asked investigators for immunity during the course of the investigation.
 The preliminary hearing for Morphew continued Monday with testimony from multiple investigators.

 One, former FBI agent Johnathan Grusing, told the court Morphew asked him for immunity saying, “And what about immunity?
-Can you given me immunity if I just sit and open up my life to you?”READ MORE: Legal Experts Expect Wave Of Vaccine Mandates Following FDA Approval
+Can you given me immunity if I just sit and open up my life to you?”READ MORE: Old Vape Devices, Cartridges Collected In Boulder County

 The former agent got to know the Morphew’s lives well since Suzanne Morphew was reported missing.
 He even gained the trust of Barry who he later arrested.
 He said Barry seemed surprised telling the agent he trusted him and wondered how he could’ve done this to him.